 June 01, 2018 • 5 min read

-I did things like lead product design, create product concepts, design user interfaces, and experiences, develop better ways to manage design and development, and ensure everyone on the design team was happy and productive.
+I led product design, created product concepts, designed user interfaces and experiences, developed better ways to manage design and development, and ensured everyone on the design team was happy and productive.

 Design new UX and UI patterns and refactor old ones with Sketch, InVision, Principle, Abstract, HTML, CSS, and JS.Design systems and tools to increase the velocity of design and engineering.Collaborate with designers and engineers to incorporate design systems into workflows.